ClimenteA/DevBrowserReloader/README.md

 # Dev Browser Reloader

 Reload browser on file changes.
-A simple Bun websocket server that listens and sends a reload message to JS client which will trigger a `location.reload()`.
-Super usefull if you want to see changes made in .tsx, .jsx, html, css etc files in your
+A simple Bun websocket server that watches for every file change and sends a reload message to the JS client which will trigger a `location.reload()`.
+Super useful if you want to see changes made in .tsx, .jsx, html, css etc files in your web project.
+This works with any web project (python, js, go etc).
+Please note that it doesn't reload your dev server.

 ## Usage